raprasad/dataverse-helper-scripts/system-thoughts/api_use.md

 # Using Primefaces components vs. API/JSON/Template

+This document attempts to examine factors when examining the decision whether or not to use a Primefaces component.

   - **Question**: Is your component working for you or are you working for your component?

+Below are two rules of thumb which may be applied when adding new UI functionality.

-## Use a Primefaces component when:
+## 1. Use a Primefaces component when:

 1. Component matches design or can be tweaked via css, built-in styles
 1. Component is performant

-## Avoid component when:
+## 2. Avoid component when:

 1. Changing component design becomes main task.
 1. Making component performant adds high overhead/complexity

-**Summary**: Do what makes sense in the situation rather than forcing code and design to conform to a component.
+**Summary for Rules of Thumb**: Do what makes sense in the situation rather than forcing code and design to conform to a component.

 ---

 # Comparison of API/JSON/Template vs. Primefaces Component

+This list compares the use of Primefaces components versus using an approach of businss logic/APIs which return JSON and are then coupled with templates (w/o business logic) or javascript components.

+For a more in-depth discussion, short and long-term views should be applied, weighing:
+  - How will the chosen approach help us accomplish tasks now?
+  - How will the chosen approach effect the project in 1, 2, 5 years?

 |#|Capability/Process|API/JSON/Template (server or browser based)|Primefaces Component|Note|
 ---|:---:|:---:|:---:|---